'Completely disappointed': Bar owners react to Phase 3 restrictions

 BATON ROUGE - A quiet Friday night along Third Street in downtown Baton Rouge is not what bar owners were expecting following the state’s announcement on moving into Phase 3 of reopening.

 “Well, I think yesterday when we heard we were moving to Phase 3 we were all a little optimistic and a little excited.
-Of course, today, completely disappointed,” Restaurant and bar owner Brad Watts said.
+Of course, today, completely disappointed,” restaurant and bar owner Brad Watts said.

 Watts is the owner of Kalurah Street Grill near the I-10 overpass and The River Room Bar on Laurel Street near the Mississippi River.
 He just decided to reopen his restaurant on Thursday after almost six months of being closed.
 Watts was hoping it would be the same story for his bar on Friday.